edibotopic/wiki-backup-test/home.md

 ## Technical guides for Ubuntu

 Our [official documentation](/documentation/home) has the most stable technical information about Ubuntu.
-The wiki supplements that documentation with wide variety of community-generated content.
+The wiki supplements that documentation with a wide variety of community-generated content.

 # Popular topics {.tabset}